SheldonReay/sheldonreay.github.io/site/content/posts/implementation-either-monad-typescript.md

 ```

-I mentioned earlier that we can chain together Either.
+I mentioned earlier that we can chain Eithers together.
 This allows us to setup our program in such a way which resembles a pipeline, with each step neatly defined.
 The example below demonstrates how the value is passed down with each `map` function call.
 1. We initialise an Either Right with a string, `"Success"`
 2. We call the `map` function, the `map` function will check to see if the instance is a Right, if so, it will call the function passed as a parameter with the Right value.
 3. We concatenate "!" onto *it* and return *it*